World Break: Aria of Curse for a Holy Swordsman

 World Break: Aria of Curse for a Holy Swordsman (聖剣使いの, Seiken Tsukai no Wārudo Bureiku) is a Japanese light novel series written by Akamitsu Awamura and illustrated by Refeia.
 SB Creative has published twenty-two volumes from November 2012 to June 2018 under their GA Bunko imprint.
 A 12-episode anime television series adaptation by Diomedéa aired between January 11 and March 29, 2015.
-A manga adaptation was serializaed in Kadokawa Shoten's seinen manga magazine Comp Ace from June 2014 to February 2016 and was collected into four volumes.
+A manga adaptation was serialized in Kadokawa Shoten's seinen manga magazine Comp Ace from June 2014 to February 2016 and was collected into four volumes.
 A game adaptation by the Japanese company ASOBIMO has also been released.

 Plot

 World Break: Aria of Curse for a Holy Swordsman takes place at a school named Akane Academy, where students with special powers and known as Saviors are trained to defend against monsters called Metaphysicals, which brutally and indiscriminately attack humans.
 Saviors, divided into Shirogane (White Iron) and Kuroma (Black Magic), are the reincarnations of talented individuals who possess awakened memories of their past lives.
 Shirogane manifest weapons and martial techniques while Kuroma manifest magic for defense purposes.

 The story follows main protagonist, Moroha Haimura, who is unique in that he has awakened memories of two past lives: Flaga, a swordmaster and prince of a small country, and Shu Saura, a magician and King of the Netherworld.
 This gives Moroha the abilities of both a Shirogane and Kuroma.
 At the academy he meets Satsuki, a boisterous girl who is very boastful and brash and who was Sarasha, Flaga's sister, in her past life; and Shizuno, a calm and levelheaded girl, who was Shu Saura's wife.
 With his unique abilities he joins the Striker Unit, Akane Academy's team of elite Saviors.

 Moroha's plans for a peaceful school life go up in flames when Satsuki and Shizuno begin to vie for his attention and matters only get worse when Metaphysicals start appearing.